 For each of 3 personas, you described an interaction scenario including the typical elements (setting, agent(s), goals, actions, events) (0.5 points per scenario).

-Reflection on the process of designing personas and scenarios
+1.5 pts Reflection on the process of designing personas and scenarios 1.0 pts Contribution report: a brief statement describing which team member(s) did which part of the work -0.5 pts if not included

-Sketches (individual)
+Sketches (Individual)

 Take two sheets of 8.5"x11" blank white paper and divide each sheet into 16 squares (e.g., by folding it in half four times), which equals 32 total squares.
 Use the space to sketch solutions to your design problem, one in each square.
 Write a brief caption for each square to help someone else understand the idea each sketch conveys.
-Together, the sketches should cover one or two of your team's scenarios (setting, user, goals, actions, events).
-You should explore different ideas and illustrate these through a variety of sketches.
+The sketches should reference aspects of one or two of your team's scenarios (setting, user, goals, actions, events), and can also display interactions, devices, etc. You should explore different ideas and illustrate these through a variety of sketches.